Skip to content

 What makes the percentage vary

-• Transaction size: the higher the price, the lower the % — but the dollar amount still goes up
+• Transaction size: the higher the price, the lower the percentage may be — but the dollar amount still goes up

-These ranges reflect the Quebec SME market.
-Every broker has their own schedule — always ask for a clear breakdown of fees before signing an engagement.
+There is no single fee schedule that applies to every engagement.
+Every broker has their own structure — always ask for a clear breakdown of fees before signing.

 Calculating the ROI